vmware-nsx/eval-docs-ids-ips/README.md

     * [NSX-T Edge 3.0.1 for ESXi OVA]((https://my.vmware.com/group/vmware/downloads/details?downloadGroup=NSX-T-301&productId=982&rPId=48086)
     * [Nested ESXi 7.0 OVA - Build 15344619](https://download3.vmware.com/software/vmw-tools/nested-esxi/Nested_ESXi7.0_Appliance_Template_v1.ova)

-> Note: if you are not entitled or not able to access the above links, you can download a free trial and obtain a license for all of the above through https://www.vmware.com/try-vmware.html
+> **Not:e**: if you are not entitled or not able to access the above links, you can download a free trial and obtain a license for all of the above through https://www.vmware.com/try-vmware.html

 ## Intended Audience
 This PoV guide is intended for existing and future NSX customers who want to evaluate the NSX Distributed IDS/IPS functionality.
 Ideally, this PoC involves people covring these roles: